plucena24/network_discovery/README.md

 After extracting this data about each discovered neighbor of the root, we place all **valid** discovered neighbors into a queue.
 This queue provides a way for the algorithm to track the progress of the overall network discovery process.

 Valid neighbors are those that we wish to be discovered, and that pass certain criteria.
-To "blacklist" devices from being discovered, the "ignore_regex" parameter is consulted from the provided configuration.
+To "blacklist" devices from being discovered, the `ignore_regex` parameter is consulted from the provided configuration.
 A positive regex match against a connected device's hostname will prevent it from being explored/discovered (as it will not get added to the queue).
 This is useful for blacklisting devices that show up via CDP/LLDP - such as IP Phones, Wireless APs, and servers.
 Usually such devices are not part of the network topology as they are mainly endpoints, and are managed by other teams which don't appreciate unauthorized login attempts =)

 At this point, we have the root's valid neighbors in the queue.
 We begin processing these devices by visiting each one (visiting in this text means connecting via SSH), and discovering its connected neighbors.
 The following sequence of events occurs while we "visit" each device.